Colostrum Gummies: What the Factory Floor Reveals

 Why “just add overage” isn't a real fix

 Overages are sometimes treated as a shortcut for variability.
-In gummies, that approach can be misleading because process conditions matter as much as the label input.
-Heat history, pH exposure, mixing time, and water activity can all influence what remains stable and what’s ultimately measurable in the finished piece.
+In gummies, that's misleading because process conditions matter as much as the label input.
+Heat history, pH exposure, mixing time, and water activity all influence what remains stable and measurable in the finished piece.

 Gelatin vs. pectin: colostrum can change the right answer

-Choosing a gelling system is a cornerstone decision in gummy development.
-With colostrum, it’s not simply about preference or texture style-it’s about compatibility with minerals, pH, and how your specific colostrum ingredient behaves in the matrix.
+Choosing a gelling system is a cornerstone decision.
+With colostrum, it's not about preference or texture style—it's about compatibility with minerals, pH, and how your specific colostrum ingredient behaves in the matrix.

 Gelatin systems (often more forgiving)

-Gelatin tends to provide a wider operating window and is often more tolerant of protein-rich additions.
-It can also be easier to manage from a processing and sensory standpoint-assuming the thermal profile is kept under control.
+Gelatin tends to provide a wider operating window and tolerates protein-rich additions better.
+It's often easier to manage from a processing and sensory standpoint—assuming the thermal profile is controlled.

 • Broader process latitude during mixing and depositing